 The Headteacher is responsible for the day-to-day organisation of the curriculum, ensuring that all classes are taught the full requirements of the National Curriculum.

 Subject leaders monitor the way in which their subject is taught throughout the school.
-They examine long-term and medium-term planning, and ensure that appropriate teaching strategies are used.
-Subject leaders also have responsibility for monitoring the way in which resources are stored and managed.
+They examine long-term and medium-term planning and ensure that appropriate teaching strategies are used.